146.730- WØOFK PL frequency 131.8

 Weekly Net - Monday's at 7:30 PM, 146.73- repeater

 Next Club Meeting

-Location is First Choce Catering & Party, 1110 S. 9th St, Norfolk, NE (old Brass Lantern).
-Maximum participation is requested.
+Location: First Choce Catering & Party, 1110 S. 9th St, Norfolk, NE.
 XYLs and visitors are always welcome.

 Elkhorn Valley Amateur Radio Club (EVARC) was started in 1977.
 Now a 501c3 organization, we are an ARRL affiliated club located in Norfolk,Nebraska Serving the Northeast Nebraska area we operate two voice repeaters.
 Our two meter repeater operates on 146.73- (callsign WØOFK)and is located on a 400 Ft tower east of town.
 It will automatically broadcast severe weather warnings from the National Weather Service.
 We also have a 70 cm repeater that operates on 444.250+ (callsign WØOFK).
 An APRS Digipeater is on the air under the call of WØOFK-4.
 Some of thehings we are involved in are Weather Spotting, providing communication assistance to the local chapter of the American Red Cross, providing emergency communication assistance to the city, as well as sponsoring VE test sessions.
 Weekly nets on the 146.73- repeater are every Monday night at 7:30 pm local time.
 Please feel free to check in.